JUST A JUMPER?

-Our Knitwear range represents thousands of years of history, unique to Britain.
+Our vintage inspired range of knitwear represents thousands of years of history, unique to Britain.

 The ancient Britons were spinning and weaving wool way back in the Bronze Age (c.2500 BC) and the process has changed very little since.
 This small industry needs all the support it can get to remain true to itself and represent a part of British history that should not be lost or forfeited.

 Your jumper has already made a fantastic and rich journey spanning the British Isles; passing through the hands of farmers, spinners, dyers and knitters... before it becomes yours.